-FICA stands for Federal Insurance Contributions Act and requires employers to withhold three separate taxes from employees, a 6.2 percent Social Security Tax, a 1.45 percent Medicare Tax, and a .9 percent Medicare surtax for employees making more than $200,000.
+FICA stands for Federal Insurance Contributions Act and requires employers to withhold three separate taxes from employees, a 6.2 percent Social Security tax, a 1.45 percent Medicare tax, and a .9 percent Medicare surtax for employees making more than $200,000.

 Now, that’s what the employee sees on their paystub.
-What they don’t see is what the employer must also pay, which is another 6.2 percent for Social Security and another 1.45 percent for Medicare.
+What they don’t understand is what the employer must also pay, which is another 6.2 percent for Social Security and another 1.45 percent for Medicare.
 There is no employer’s portion of the Medicare surtax, so the total between the employer and the employed comes to 15.3 percent for FICA taxes.

 Whether you have employees, pay unemployment insurance, or do neither of these things, you’re going to be filling out IRS form 940 every year.
 This is where an employer pays for Federal Unemployment to employees who are laid off every year.
-The FUTA tax is a flat rate of six percent but paying it on time can reduce your tax burden to as low as 0.6 percent.
+The FUTA tax is a flat rate of six percent, but paying it on time can reduce your tax burden to as low as 0.6 percent.

-State unemployment taxes, of course, vary by state, so ask your accountant to be certain but if you don’t have employees filing unemployment insurance claims, your burden is likely to stay at around two to four percent.
-If you have employees that you pay for more than 20 weeks, or to whom you pay at least $1,500 a quarter, you’re going to need to plan for FUTA and SUTA taxes.
+State unemployment taxes, of course, vary by state, so ask your accountant to be sure, but if you don’t have employees filing unemployment insurance claims, your burden is likely to stay at around two to four percent.
+If you have employees that you pay for more than 20 weeks, or to whom you compensate at least $1,500 a quarter, you’re going to need to plan for FUTA and SUTA taxes.

 These tax burdens total of 15.3 percent.